xelrix123/watch-ads/README.md

 # Watch ads OCR and Search

-Free text search for watch advertisements build on Vision Models.
+Free text OCR, translation to english and search for watch advertisements build on Vision Models.

 Vibe coded.
 Mostly.
 There's no tests either.
 This is the new way.